lukmanaj/wildlifeclassifyapp/README.md

 ## Overview

 This repository contains a machine learning application designed for wildlife animal prediction from images.
 Built with Streamlit, PyTorch, and torchvision, it features a custom-trained DenseNet-201 model capable of identifying four specific animals: buffalo, elephant, rhino, and zebra.
-This application offers an interactive way to apply deep learning for wildlife recognition.
+It offers an interactive way to apply deep learning for wildlife recognition.

 Live app: [Wildlife Animal Prediction App](https://afriwildlifeclassify.streamlit.app/)